 Around this time, JP released his first EP (under a different name), and was a fixture in the New York singer-songwriter scene.
 While he was certainly raising a few eyebrows, he wasn’t satisfied.
 “I decided that I didn’t believe what I was saying musically, so I essentially locked myself in my room until I figured it out and felt that I was ready to try again.”

 During that stretch of time, he wrote constantly, but made his living as a sideman.
 He quickly became a first-call player in the New York scene, as well as a sought after session musician.
-JP has worked with a wide range of musicians and artists such as: Jano Rix (The Wood Brothers, Gabe Dixon Band), Viktor Krauss (Bill Frisell), Charlie Hunter, Penny & Sparrow, David Ford, Jarrod Dickenson (Decca Records) and Rainee Blake (Nashville TV Series) to name a few.
+JP has played pedal steel and guitar on Tony Award winning Broadway show "Oklahoma!" and has worked with a wide range of musicians and artists such as: Jano Rix (The Wood Brothers, Gabe Dixon Band), Viktor Krauss (Bill Frisell), Charlie Hunter, Penny & Sparrow, David Ford, Jarrod Dickenson (Decca Records) and Rainee Blake (Nashville TV Series) to name a few.

 That period of growth took 7 years, and the result is “Waiting On You” — a concise and stunning record, packed with unique songwriting, tight grooves, and the kind of tasteful musicianship that can’t be faked.
 It’s safe to say that JP now believes exactly what it is that he’s saying, and this album is most definitely worth the wait.